Le Canada applique un régime d’imposition progressif, ce qui signifie que votre taux d’imposition augmente en fonction de l’argent que vous gagnez.

 How to calculate income tax in British Columbia

-Your marginal tax rate is the total amount of federal and provincial taxes you owe.
-For example, if your taxable income after deductions and exemptions was $42,000, your federal tax owing is 15%, and your BC provincial amount owing is 5.06%, your marginal tax rate (15% + 5.06%) is 20.06%.
+Using some simple math you can calculate your average tax rate (the percentage of every dollar that you owe in federal and provincial/territorial taxes.
+For example, if your taxable income after deductions and exemptions was $45,000, you owe 15% of that for your federal tax, and the BC provincial amount you owe is 5.06%, then your marginal tax rate (15% + 5.06%) is 20.06%.

 If you want to get an estimate of how much income tax you owe on your taxable income, first calculate your federal income tax, then calculate your provincial tax, and add the amounts together.